RainbowFox101/TEMPLATE-webapp/README.md

 ## Agile (or "Scrum") Programming

 ### Overview
 Work is broken down into manageable, bite-sized chunks called **Sprints**.
-Each Sprint will consist of 1 week and should result in a **Potentially Shippable Product** with an incremental improvement upon the previous week.
+Each Sprint is one week long with the goal of producing a  **Potentially Shippable Product** with an incremental improvement upon the previous week.

 Video: [*Introduction to Scrum - 7 Minutes*](https://www.youtube.com/watch?v=9TycLR0TqFA)